brett8883/DJI_Super-Patcher/Readme.md

+(Project should be considered in the public beta phase currently.
+The mod itself has been proven in a private beta repeatedly but still refining the .bat files that automatically do all the commands so a "manual_instructions.md" has been included as a back up.
+Please open an issue if theres any part that you think could be clearer or you have trouble with.)

 ***Super Patcher For Mavic Pro and Mavic Pro Platinum***

 This package is for installing a custom patched 306 flight controller for the Mavic Pro or Mavic Pro Platinum on a Mavic running a 100% stock version of the 01.04.0300 firmware.